Ramadan Fasting Reduces Blood Pressure, Cholesterol, and Blood Sugar: What the Research Shows

 Is Ramadan fasting the same as intermittent fasting?

 Ramadan fasting is a form of intermittent fasting.
-It shares the core mechanism — a prolonged daily window without food or drink — with protocols like 16:8 or 14:10 time-restricted eating.
-The main difference is that Ramadan also restricts water during the day, which some research suggests produces slightly greater fluid and electrolyte shifts than standard IF.
+It shares the core mechanism — a prolonged daily window without food — with protocols like 16:8 or 14:10.
+The main difference is that Ramadan also restricts water during daylight hours, which produces slightly greater fluid and electrolyte shifts than standard IF protocols.

 Related Research and Articles